Skip to main content

 api_urlstringhttps://ingress.perfbase.cloudIngestion endpoint.

-sample_ratefloat0.1Fraction of requests to profile (0.0–1.0).
+sample_ratefloat0.1Fraction of eligible requests and CLI invocations to profile (0.0–1.0).
 0.1 = 10%.

 timeoutint10HTTP timeout in seconds for trace submission.